 - A second accessible individual picnic site with a pedestal grill is located near the restroom.

 - The area’s playground has not been modified.

 - Parking is accessible with the large lot being mostly level and a paved pathway provided.
 The pathways have slopes of up to 7% without handrails.
-The shelter provides a group grill, electricity, lights and seating for 50 people.
+The pavilion provides a group grill, electricity, lights and seating for 50 people.
 The nearby restrooms have front-transfer toilets and hand dryers.
 Faucet handles are of a design that should accommodate the majority of users.

 - The campground is located in the river bottom so the terrain is quite level and shaded by large trees.
 Five electric sites, four basic sites and one sewer/electric/water site have been constructed to be accessible.
 These are scattered throughout the campground and offer a fire ring, extended-end table, pedestal grill and lantern post.
 At this time, the electrical outlets and water hydrants are accessed over natural turf.